Department of Geography

 MA, PhD, Clark University

 "I first became a geographer after learning about the clearing of tropical rain forests in the Brazilian Amazon.
 This led me to build a career in environmental geography, and along the way I have studied soil erosion in Ohio, volunteered for several environmental organizations, and worked as a consultant on environmental hazards throughout the United States.
 When it came time to go to the Amazon, I chose Rondônia, which has experienced some of the most rapid forest clearing in the world and which is now home to an energetic and diverse human population.
-At Bridgewater State College, my growing experience with the New England environment, urban Brazil, and the coffee industry allow me to bring a world of experience with the environment to my students. "
+At Bridgewater State University, my growing experience with the New England environment, urban Brazil, and the coffee industry allow me to bring a world of experience with the environment to my students. "

 BS, University of Maryland/ Baltimore County